 Examples of Wind Damage

 Strong winds may damage roofs in a variety of ways.
 Some illustrations include:

 - Blowing loose asphalt tiles off the roof;

 - Removing entire sections of a roof during severe storms;

 - Blowing debris into or across the roof;

 - Toppling trees or posts that puncture the roof;

-Any of these scenarios holds the potential to create long term damage to a roofing system.
+Any of these scenarios hold the potential to create long term wind damage to a roofing system.

-Even a very fine puncture in the surface of the roof might eventually permit water to enter the premises.
-Leaks sometimes begin as pinpoint holes in wood, and then expand as rainwater or mold gradually destroys healthy adjoining surfaces.
-Roofing contractors recommend repairing this type of damage quickly.
+Sometimes all it takes is a very fine puncture in the surface of the roof caused by high winds or blowing debris.
+That small damage might eventually permit water to penetrate the roof into the attic or interior of the home.
+In many cases, leaks begin as pinpoint holes through the shingles and into the wood beneath.
+From there, they expand as rainwater or mold gradually destroys healthy adjoining surfaces.
+Roofing contractors recommend repairing this type of wind damage quickly.

 If high winds have impacted your roof, your local contractor in Peachtree City remains ready to help.
-Don’t hesitate to request assistance in this situation.
+Don’t hesitate to contact Eagle Watch Roofing to request assistance in this situation.
 Repairs performed quickly following a weather-related roofing emergency sometimes prevent the development of additional, expensive roof damage.